[ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 $ msggrep --domain=$domain missing.po | grep -v '^domain' \ > $domain-missing.po $ msgattrib --set-obsolete --ignore-file $domain-missing.po $domain.$lang.po \ > $domain.$lang-urgent.po |

-The she translates ‘$domain.$lang-urgent.po’ by use of a PO file editor
+Then she translates ‘$domain.$lang-urgent.po’ by use of a PO file editor

 (see section Editing PO Files).

-(FIXME: I don't know whether KBabel
+(FIXME: I don't know whether Lokalize

 and gtranslator